 How to manage re-engagement messages in your small business marketing

 There are a number of channels you can use to re-engage your customers.
 However, calling and texting can be a bit tricky if you don’t already have a dedicated business phone and don’t want to use your personal number.
 That’s where Sideline can help.
 Sideline provides a 2nd phone number with a separate call log and texting inbox, making it perfect for business texting and small business marketing.
+We are working on a new generation of business communications tools that will help you automate and simplify some important customer re-engagement tasks that will help to drive more revenue for your business.

 To learn more about Sideline’s features and how they can make your life easier and grow your business, take a look at some of the blog posts listed below.